 Average Heights and Weights of DnD Races.
 A goblin who is too short for the ride it wants to go on.

 Why have I calculated the average heights and weights of DnD Races?
 I’ve been looking into the carrying capacity of creatures and what the rules in the D&D 5e Player’s Handbook say about it.
-It came to my attention recently that I was using house rules for how it works when one character carries or movies another.
+It came to my attention recently that I was using house rules for how it works when a character carries or movies another.
 Because of that, I needed to figure how much a character weighs on average.

 This is not the first time I’ve done an unreasonable amount of math for D&D and it probably won’t be the last.
-You can find the tables these calculations were based on in the followin books: 5e Players Handbook, Mordenkainen’s Tome of Foes, Volo’s Guide to Monsters and Guildmasters Guide to Ravnica.
+You can find the tables these calculations were based on in the following books: 5e Players Handbook, Mordenkainen’s Tome of Foes, Volo’s Guide to Monsters and Guildmasters Guide to Ravnica.
 All that said, you should probably just buy Mordenkainen Presents: Monsters of the Multiverse, which contains updated stat blocks for many of the creatures Volo’s and the first Mordenkainen’s.

-Average Heights and Weights of DnD Races:
+Average Heights and Weights of DnD Races from 2014 Content

 RaceAverage HeightAverage Weight